tkolhar/Cryptography_Ciphers/README.md

 Explanation of Substitution Cipher:

 Encryption:
-1. We encrypt using the logic that for each value appeared in the plaintext it will be replaced with the key.
+`1.
+We encrypt using the logic that for each value appeared in the plaintext it will be replaced with the key.`

-2. For example, if there is an alphabet ‘l’ in the plaintext it will be replaced with comma (,) if there is an alphabet ‘i’ in the plaintext it will be replaced with ‘b’.
+`2.
+For example, if there is an alphabet ‘l’ in the plaintext it will be replaced with comma (,) if there is an alphabet ‘i’ in the plaintext it will be replaced with ‘b’.`

-Decryption:
+`Decryption:
-1. For decryption, we just replace back by mapping to original value.
+1. For decryption, we just replace back by mapping to original value. `

 For example, if alphabet ‘v’ is in the encrypted text it will be replaced with ‘h’.